 During our coaching session, when he first paused for emphasis, I was happy he had listened to my recommendation.
 But then he counteracted the positive effect by asking, “Does anyone have any questions?”
 That’s like saying, “does anyone want to loan me $5,000?”
 It was great for him to pause, but asking a closed-ended question basically shut people down rather than opening them up.

 On the other hand, you can open the conversation and create an energizing dialogue if you use a few common open-ended questions.
-Try these:

 - Help me with your reaction to what I just said.

 - Give me some feedback on the choices I just presented.